Inherited Property: Check the need for renovation online in 5 steps and avoid cost traps

 What happens if I miss the two-year renovation deadline?

-If you do not comply with the renovation obligations set out in the GEG within the two-year period, the relevant state authority, often following a report by the chimney sweep, can impose a fine of up to 50,000 euros.
+If you do not comply with the refurbishment obligations set out in the GEG within the two-year period, the competent state authority may impose a fine of up to 50,000 euros, often following a report from the chimney sweep.

-Is it worth renovating before selling the inherited property?
+Is it worth renovating the inherited property before selling it?

-What role does the year of construction play in the online assessment?
+What role does the year of construction play in the online inspection?

 The year of construction is a key indicator of the likely need for renovation.
-Buildings from certain eras have typical weaknesses, such as insufficient insulation (before 1979) or outdated electrics.
-Online tools use the year of construction as a significant variable in their calculations.
+Buildings from certain eras have typical weaknesses, such as inadequate insulation (before 1979) or outdated electrical systems.
+Online tools use the year of construction as a crucial variable for their calculations.

-Do I always need to hire an energy consultant to apply for funding?
+Do I always need to hire an energy consultant when applying for funding?

 What is the difference between renovation and modernisation?

-A renovation rectifies defects and restores the original condition (e.g. repairing a leaky roof).
-Modernisation improves the standard beyond the original condition (e.g. installing a more efficient heating system or insulation).
+Renovation addresses defects and restores the original condition (e.g., repairing a leaky roof).
+Modernisation improves the standard beyond the original state (e.g., installing a more efficient heating system or thermal insulation).
 In the context of inherited properties, both often go hand in hand.

-Where can I find reliable online checklists for renovation checks?
+Where can I find reliable online checklists for renovation audits?

-Reliable checklists can be found at consumer advice centres, energy agencies, or specialist portals.
-These help to systematically check all components of a property and document the condition, providing a good basis for discussions with professionals.
+Reliable checklists can be found at consumer centres, energy agencies, or specialised portals.
+These help systematically check all components of a property and document their condition, providing a good basis for discussions with professionals.

 Subscribe to our newsletter